ItaiAxelrad/remote-sensing/posts/precipitation-dataset-validation.md

 ## Evaluation of Remote Sensing Datasets

-We can calculate relevant error metrics to compare and select the best remote sensing datasets.
+We can calculate relevant error metrics to compare and select the best remote-sensing datasets.
 While there are many different error metrics, an important one to include is RMSE.
-Error metrics should be calculated for basin averages and each grid-pixel to characterize the spatial distribution of error.
+Error metrics should be calculated for basin averages and each grid pixel to characterize the spatial distribution of error.

 ```r
 # calculation of RMSE error